How EU cloud providers actually compare

 Provider Block Storage Object Storage File Storage (NFS)

 Block and object storage are table stakes: every provider offers both.
-Managed NFS is available from most, except Scaleway and Hetzner.
+Managed NFS is available from most, except Scaleway.

 Networking